VitorKenzo/discord-bot-shenanigans/README.md

 ### Moderation Commands

 - `/ban[user, reason]`: This command will ban the target member from the server.
 The reason for the ban is needed.
 It is not possible to ban the owner of the server, or try to ban someone with a higher role than you inside the server.
 Only roles with **banMembers** permission can use this command
 - `/timeout[user, duration, reason]`: This command will timeout the target member for the especified duration.
 It converts times such as 10 seconds, 30 minutes, 2 day with no problem.
-The reason is not needed.
+The reason is optional here.
 It is not possible to timeout someone with a higher role than you in the server or timeout a bot.
 Only roles with **muteMembers** permission can use this command
 - `/role[user, role, duration]`: This command will make the target member the role specified for the amount of time in duration.
-Only roles with the **Administrator** permission can use this command
+Only roles with the **Administrator** permission can use this command.
+The role will automatically be taken out after the time has passed, as long as the bot is still active.
+In case the bot stops working in the mean time, it will not be able to take out the role and will be necessary to remove it manually.

 ### Utility Commands